Primary School FAQs

 Are there reasons to enRoll my child in school before kindergarten?

-Thanks to our curriculum alignment with the St. Francis Lower and Middle Schools, we have found that children are better prepared to enter our kindergarten program after participating in our Primary II or Bridge program.
+Thanks to our curriculum alignment with the St. Francis Lower and Middle Schools, we have found that children are better prepared to enter our kindergarten program after participating in our Primary II program.
 While most other school programs target children over three, St. Francis relies on the most recent brain research findings to create a foundation that cumulatively builds throughout a child’s formative years.
 All phases of the curriculum prepare children for the next level of learning.
 Teachers plan rich experiences to enhance children’s brain development and their understanding of themselves, their friends, and the world around them.

 Is St. Francis Primary School program accredited?